jaikrishnap/Machine-learning-for-prediction-of-BCFAs/README.md

 # Machine learning models for predicting optical properties of black carbon fractal aggregates
-This repository contains pre-trained machine learning models to predict optical properties of black carbon fractal aggregates as described in
+This repository contains pre-trained machine-learning models to predict the optical properties of black carbon fractal aggregates as described in

-**Optical properties of black carbon (BC) at various stages of aging: comprehensive dataset and machine learning-based prediction algorithm**
+**Machine-learning-based approach to predict optical properties of black carbon (BC) at various stages of aging**
 Jaikrishna Patil, Baseerat Romshoo, Tobias Michels, Thomas Müller, Marius Kloft, and Mira Pöhlker
 (TODO: title might change, add link to paper)